-Ashley Arielle studied screenwriting at a college you’ve never heard of, has attended several writing programs of equally vague importance and has blithely put aside any attempt at snobbery, fully embracing her love of the summer tent pole action flick.
-Her short “Foolproof“ won the Santa Barbara International Film Festival 10-10-10 Competition.
-She’s taught workshops on story in the wilds of Kansas City and once, accidentally, ran into Colin Farrell while stocking shelves at Borders.
+Ashley Arielle studied screenwriting at a Santa Barbara college you’ve never heard of, attended several Hollywood writing programs of equally vague importance, and has blithely put aside any attempt at snobbery, fully embracing her love of the summer tent pole action flick.
 She’s worked on lots, on sets and has read a slew of very bad scripts for several small production companies.
-She currently lives in LA where she is trying to concentrate less on what she can’t change and more on what she can.
+She’s taught workshops on story, hung up on world famous producers while interning (accidentally, of course), and once ran into Colin Farrell (literally) while working as a Barista.
+Along that way, she’s won several awards, including the winning short in the Santa Barbara International Film Festival 10-10-10 Competition.
+She holds a masters degree from the Brehm Center in Pasadena and is currently completing an M.F.A. in Screenwriting at Hollins University, where she is trying to concentrate less on what she can’t change and more on what she can.

 Dean Batali is one of Hollywood’s most articulate voices for faithful engagement in culture, Dean Batali, is best known for his work on That ‘70s Show, where he served as a writer for seven years and as an executive producer for the show’s final season.
 Dean also wrote for the initial two seasons of Buffy the Vampire Slayer, as well as for a number of other successful shows (Duckman, Hope and Gloria, The Half-Hour News Hour, and The Adventures of Pete and Pete) and has been key in the development of many young TV writers in Hollywood today.